TLDR

 Email Scams

-Email scams are very common online scams where an email is sent, attempting to trick the recipient into giving up personal, business or financial information.
-Typically, a phishing email will explain an urgent situation (“Your Bank Account has been suspended”) with a time limit to act (“You have 24 hours to verify your account”) and a link to click where you’ll be asked to enter your confidential information (“to fix the “problem”).
-The fraudster then gets access toyour passwords, account numbers, client base, or even your computer systems.
+Email scams are very common online scams where an email is sent, attempting to trick the recipient into giving up personal, business, or financial information.
+Typically, a phishing email will explain an urgent situation (“your Bank Account has been suspended”) with a time limit to act (“you have 24 hours to verify your account”) and a link to click where you’ll be asked to enter your confidential information (“to fix the problem”).
+The fraudster then gets access to your passwords, account numbers, client base, or even your computer systems.
 Remember, legitimate organizations will never ask for information to be sent in this manner.

 What you can do: